About PRD Arts & Culture (Site Map) Business Directory (Site Map) Calendar

 Salmon migrating upstream can be viewed. attempting to jump the series of waterfalls.
 The falls are unpassable for fish.
 The best viewing time is during September and October.
 Also chickadees and woodpeckers are common along the trail.

-One of the larger lakes in the Backcountry of Powell River, Lois Lake is mostly known for being the starting point of the Canoe Route (see Boating & Fishing).
-Flooded to create the nearby dam (prior to 1950), the floor of the lake is a forest of trees. (see Photo Albums – Around Lois Lake).
-The recreation site on the South side has two unofficial forestry campsites and a few picnic tables.
+One of the larger lakes in the backcountry of Powell River, Lois Lake is mostly known for being the starting point of the Canoe Route (see Boating & Fishing).
+Flooded to create the nearby dam (prior to 1950), the floor of the lake is a forest of trees (ee the photo album on the right).

-Getting there (text from Vancouver Island.com): Follow Highway 101 to the Canoe Main logging road (a rough, steep incline from the highway) just east of the Lois River near Lang Bay (21 km east of Powell River).
+Follow Highway 101 to the Canoe Main logging road (a rough, steep incline from the highway) just east of the Lois River near Lang Bay (21 km east of Powell River).
 Follow the signs and Branch 41 to the Lois Lake Recreational site, approximately 7km from the highway.
 Access to Canoe Main and Lois Lake is not restricted.
 However, caution should be exercised as there are active logging roads crossing the Canoe Main.

 Recreation Site